Isoresidual curves: Intersection calculations on the multi-scale compactification

 From the above construction, it is clear that $\overline{\mathcal F}_\lambda\subset \mathcal D_\lambda$.
 In what follows, we will study the differences between them.
 Recall also that in Section~\ref{sub:boundary}, we described the multi-scale differentials contained in the boundary of $\overline{\mathcal F}_{\lambda}$.
 Next, we study multi-scale differentials that are contained in the boundary of $\mathcal D_\lambda$.

-\begin{prop} Let $(X,\omega)$ be a multi-scale differential contained in the boundary of $\mathcal D_\lambda$.
-Then $(X,\omega)$ satisfies the following conditions: \begin{itemize} \item If the level graph of $(X,\omega)$ has only one level with a horizontal edge, then the horizontal edge separates two components $X_1$ and $X_2$, where $X_1$ contains $z_1$ and the subset of poles labeled in $I$, and $X_2$ contains $z_2$ and the subset of poles labeled in $J$ (with $I\sqcup J = \{1,\ldots,p\}$), and $a_1 - \sum\limits_{i\in I} b_i + 1 = 0$.
+\begin{prop} Let $\lambda$ be a generic tuple of residues.
+Then a multi-scale differential $(X,\omega)$ contained in the boundary of $\mathcal D_\lambda$ satisfies the following conditions: \begin{itemize} \item If the level graph of $(X,\omega)$ has only one level with a horizontal edge, then the horizontal edge separates two components $X_1$ and $X_2$, where $X_1$ contains $z_1$ and the subset of poles labeled in $I$, and $X_2$ contains $z_2$ and the subset of poles labeled in $J$ (with $I\sqcup J = \{1,\ldots,p\}$), and $a_1 - \sum\limits_{i\in I} b_i + 1 = 0$.
 Moreover, the residues of the marked poles are determined by $\lambda$. \item If the level graph has multiple levels and if the lower levels contain a marked pole, then the residue of every top-level marked pole is zero. \end{itemize} \end{prop}

 \begin{proof} In the first case, since there are only two zeros and each vertex (of genus zero) must contain a zero, it follows that $X$ has two components joined by the horizontal edge.
 Since there is no lower level, the residues do not degenerate to zero; hence, they are still determined by $\lambda$.